BSc(Hons) and PGDTT (Otago), PhD (British Columbia)

 - Donna Smith – Perceptions of degree-based massage therapy education (2012-14)

 Given Rachel's administrative roles, her teaching is limited.
-She offers many workshops through the Graduate Research school on aspects of the doctoral journey.
-She also teaches publishing for postgraduates, and offers professional development workshops for supervisors and convenors of PhD examinations.
+She offers many workshops through the Graduate Research School on aspects of the doctoral journey including publishing for postgraduates.
+She also, offers professional development workshops for supervisors and convenors of PhD examinations.
 She teaches on the University's Academic Leadership Development Programme, offering sessions on graduate research, developing a vibrant teaching culture and graduate attributes.
 Rachel also contributes occasional guest lectures to Geography.

 Ongoing projects include

 - The impact of COVID-19 on the mobility and career trajectories of doctoral graduates in Aotearoa New Zealand